Friday September 27th, 2019 · 6-10 pm

-Friendly Feud will feature competition between (6) teams from the major heart transplant centers in New England.
+Friendly Feud features competition between (5-6) teams from the major heart transplant centers in New England.
 Similar to the popular TV version, competing teams will engage in a friendly trivia-based feud, racing to announce the most popular answers in each category.
 The team scoring the highest points will win prizes, and additional prizes will be randomly awarded to audience members.

 FACT: Almost 6 million Americans suffer from heart failure.

-FACT: Heart transplants and LVAD placements in New England (and across the country) are on the rise.
+FACT: Heart transplants and LVAD placements in New England (and throughout the country) are on the rise.

-In order for us to meet the increasing levels of support for those with heart failure, we need to:
+In order for the HeartBrothers to meet the increasing levels of support for those with heart failure, we need to:

 1 – Raise additional funding, now more than ever.